awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 1. Connect to the instance you launched\.
 For more information, see [Connect to your Linux instance](AccessingInstances.md)\.

 1. To ensure that all of your software packages are up to date, perform a quick software update on your instance\.
 This process may take a few minutes\.
-   + Amazon Linux 2, RHEL 7/8, and CentOS 7
+   + Amazon Linux 2, RHEL 7/8, CentOS 7, Rocky Linux 8

      ```
      $ sudo yum update -y